Friday, 28 June 2019

 On Saturday morning, James, Jamie, Ally and Cat set off to the Cairngorms for a three or possibly four day camping and hill-walking trip.
 I have stayed at home because I’m not fit enough to keep up with them - maybe I will be one day!
 I had a relaxing day with my kitties, in the garden in the beautiful weather.
 It really is summer now, and the trees are in their full magnificent foliage.

 I went round to Grandma’s in the afternoon and took her out in the wheelchair to enjoy the sunshine.
 Unfortunately I found her on the floor again, she is falling a lot now.
 I couldn’t get her up by myself, but thank goodness for the Alert team who quickly came round, and luckily she wasn’t hurt.
-After our walk I brought her to our house where we had a cup of tea and some of James’ excellent madeira cake, and looked at David’s graduation photos.
-Grandma made the difficult decision not to come to David’s graduation at the beginning of the week.
+After our walk I brought her to our house where we had a cup of tea and some of James’ excellent madeira cake, and looked at Davie’s graduation photos.
+Grandma made the difficult decision not to come to Davie’s graduation at the beginning of the week.
 We would have taken her with us if she was well enough but she is increasingly frail and she realised herself that being out of her house for more than twelve hours would be too much for her.
 So we have planned a small family party - possibly a barbecue depending on weather - next Thursday, so that she can feel included in the celebrations.
 And in the mean time she enjoyed looking at the photos on the television screen.
 She thinks that I suited my brightly coloured dress with my yellow jacket, and told me that I should “wear colours more often!”
 What a nice thing to say!

 On Friday it was another early start, back up the road to Dundee, this time for David’s graduation.
 It was another bright, sunny morning and we had a coffe and pasteis de nata * in Henry’s before the ceremony.
-David was so happy and looked handsome in his kilt.
+David was so happy and looked very handsome in his kilt.
 I was so glad that both Jamie and Alasdair were able to be there, and that Cat and Chanel were there too.
 The ceremony was warm and celebratory and he was tapped on the head with a Dundee bunnet and became a graduate!
 More sunshine and more photos ensued and then we went to the Bridgeview Station Restaurant for lunch.
 This led to our first and only disappointment of the day.
 I had booked a “graduation meal” and had assumed that we would be given the special graduation menu advertised on their website.
 However it turned out that the special menu was only for the evening.
 Needless to say I was not best pleased because this really had not been made clear either on their website or when I booked by phone.
-I didn’t make a fuss because I didn’t want to upset David but I have sent off a stiff email of complaint today.
+I didn’t make a fuss because I didn’t want to upset Davie but I have sent off a stiff email of complaint today.
 Chanel’s Dad (James) and Floriana joined us so there were nine of us.
 Everybody was very understanding about the menu mix up and we had a very pleasant and convivial lunch.
 Our last festivity of the day was the garden party outside the student union which was just lovely.
 It was enlivened by the weather switching a couple of times suddenly from warm sunshine to torrential rain, making us glad that we had James’ two giant golf umbrellas.
 But the sunshine predominated and prosecco and tiny sandwiches and strawberry tarts abounded.
 Jamie realised that he graduated as a doctor exactly five years ago on exactly the same day, 21st June.
 How the time has flown!
 By seven o’clock we were done in, so the Glasgow contingent said our goodbyes and I drove us home.
 I am so pleased for David, he had a great day.

 * These pasteis de nata were particularly delightful because they had raspberries in the custard!

-Thursday 20 June 2019
+Thursday, 20 June 2019

 We had an early start on Wednesday because we needed to be in Dundee by 9 a.m. for a very special occasion - Chanel’s Graduation.
 We met up with Chanel’s family in the square outside Caird Hall, which brought back happy memories of Jamie’s graduations.
 The queue was long but it moved smartly and soon we were watching the dignitaries come in to the Hall as we sang Gaudeamus Igitur.
 It was a lovely ceremony and a very happy occasion.
 Chanel was wearing a beautiful red dress under her gown and looked stunning.
 After the ceremony we took lots of photos outside in the sunshine and then had drinks in the V&A café before lunch.
 Unfortunately James wasn’t feeling 100%, he had woken with a headache, but he had a little nap in the car and felt better in time for lunch.
 Lunch was at the Malmaison and it was absolutely excellent.
 It was very nice to chat to Chanel’s mum and her cute wee brother Lincoln, and also to get to know Chanel’s Dad a bit better and to meet his girlfriend Floriana.
 We chatted until it was time for the graduation garden party, at which point James and I said our goodbyes and set off back to Glasgow, happy but rather exhausted.

-Monday 17 June 2019
+Monday, 17 June 2019

 Summer nights